Venn diagram

 danger icon

-Dallas is at increased risk for one genetic health condition.
+Dallas is at increased risk for two genetic health conditions.

 Dilated Cardiomyopathy, DCM2